 Auditions are a nerve-racking but necessary part of the performing arts process.
 The actor’s job is to showcase their abilities as best they can so that the artistic team can place the actor in the best role for their abilities.

-Auditions consist of three parts—acting, singing, and dancing.
-You will sing the music you have prepared, learn a short dance sequence that you will demonstrate to the choreographer, as well as reading some lines from the script.
+In person auditions consist of three parts—acting, singing, and dancing—the order of which changes depending on what order the team has decided to go in.
+You will take turns singing the music you have prepared, learning a short dance sequence that you will demonstrate to the choreographer, as well as reading some lines from the script.

 Video auditioning can be difficult because there aren’t any other people to interact with.
 However it can also be a benefit, since you have as many chances as you need to get it right and show us your best audition.